 I've been part of major, real-time social response war rooms for events including the Oscars and Superbowl for Samsung as well as the Critic's Choice Movie and TV Awards for AMC.
 I was also a staff writer for the 2013 MTV VMAs which had me catering last-minute award intros to some of the biggest egos on the planet.
 Point is, I can churn out art-directed, fact-checked, spell-checked, bit.ly'd pieces of content in under 140 characters before Kanye can hijack the next acceptance speech.

 Harry Bliss is an acclaimed illustrator and hilarious human being.
 I emailed him one day asking if he'd be willing to draw up some of my ideas.
 He said, "How did you get my email?"
 The rest is history.
-These are some of our collaborations, which appear in publications including The New Yorker, LA Times, Boston Globe and Chicago Tribune.
+Our joint works have appeared in publications including The New Yorker, LA Times, Boston Globe and Chicago Tribune.

 If working in the Nike Quad at Weiden doesn't turn you into a sneaker head, it certainly rouses you to invent custom wooden drawer components designed to look like classic Nike shoeboxes that neatly house dozens of pairs of kicks in any spatially challenged room.
 Behold the Nike Kickstack.